awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-datasync-task-options.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `LogLevel`  <a name="cfn-datasync-task-options-loglevel"></a>
-A value that determines the type of logs that DataSync publishes to a log stream in the Amazon CloudWatch log group that you provide\.
-For more information about providing a log group for DataSync, see [CloudWatchLogGroupArn](https://docs.aws.amazon.com/datasync/latest/userguide/API_CreateTask.html#DataSync-CreateTask-request-CloudWatchLogGroupArn)\.
-If set to `OFF`, no logs are published\. `BASIC` publishes logs on errors for individual files transferred, and `TRANSFER` publishes logs for every file or object that is transferred and integrity checked\.
+Specifies the type of logs that DataSync publishes to a Amazon CloudWatch Logs log group\.
+To specify the log group, see [CloudWatchLogGroupArn](https://docs.aws.amazon.com/datasync/latest/userguide/API_CreateTask.html#DataSync-CreateTask-request-CloudWatchLogGroupArn)\.
+If you set `LogLevel` to `OFF`, no logs are published\. `BASIC` publishes logs on errors for individual files transferred\. `TRANSFER` publishes logs for every file or object that is transferred and integrity checked\.
 *Required*: No
 *Type*: String
 *Allowed values*: `BASIC | OFF | TRANSFER`